TheMaryK/Shopping_Trends_EXCEL/README.md

 5. All the payment methods are being utilized very well by the customers.
 6. Customers love free shipping but other shipping methods are not laggong either.
 7. Clothing remains the best seller.
-8. Fall tops seasonal spending trend .
+8. Fall tops seasonal spending trend.

 ## THE DATA STORYBOARD
 ![Screenshot 2025-02-22 202212](https://github.com/user-attachments/assets/8b178fb3-72b5-49f2-be7e-f7295e6a8b48)